theLaborInVain/kdm-manager-downtime/README.md

 ## Deploy

-In order to deploy, run the `install.sh` script as root:
+In order to deploy, do all of the installation tasks above, make sure you've got SSL certificates configured and run the `install.sh` script as root:

     # cd kdm-manager-downtime
     # ./install.sh

+(Failing to do something about the SSL dependencies will prevent nginx from reloading, but everything else should work.)

 The `install.sh` script will reload both nginx and `supervisord`, at which point the app should be running on 127.0.0.0:8020 and nginx should be listening for